kgroveshok/z80-homebrew/DEV-DIARY.md

 * TODO fix editor bugs
 * TODO fix editor issues
 * TODO typing a long few lines and then back space, then insert ends up creating spurious characters - added clear of edit buffer
+* TODO PICK word to pick a value at a given value on stack and move to TOS
 * TODO Fix prev line recall and insertion.
 Corruption appears on the end of line - added clear of edit buffer
 * TODO Editor issue insert mid string causes loss of zero term giving random data
 * TODO Backspace mid string does not clean up shifted text